-Lakewood partnered with the Economic Development Board of Tacoma/Pierce County to host a two-hour business resource webinar including topics on finance, workforce, healthcare, real estate, regulatory tax code, and, diversity, equity, and inclusion.
+Pierce County and Lakewood partnered with Washington State Procurement and Technical Assistance (PTAC) to host the Pierce County Purchasing Forum, powered by Alliance Northwest.
 We also partnered with the Lakewood Chamber on multiple business webinars.
-These events provided knowledge for business in various disciplines, and access to diversified streams of income for local businesses.
+These events provided knowledge for business in various disciplines, and access to diversified streams of income for local businesses who wanted to do business with the government.